DragonFlyer139/Video-Store/README.md

 - Use copy.amount to determine fee amount
 - Make IDs for copy, movie, etc auto-increment instead of assigning manually
 - Remove multiple submit buttons on reserve/checkout forms
+- Add more transactions/members/etc so the top 10 screens fill out better

 ~~This is the syntax for crossing out :D~~